xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * where the observed code sits in tension distributions,
 * how accessible low-tension regions are under simple dynamics,
-* and how robust these conclusions are to model variation.
+* and how robust these conclusions are to model variation inside a fixed encoding class.

-They do not assert any deep TU generative rule or hidden origin story beyond the effective-layer observables and tension functionals defined in Block 3.
+They do not assert any deep TU generative rule or hidden origin story beyond the effective-layer observables and tension functionals defined in Section 3.

 ---